koordinator-sh/koordinator/docs/proposals/scheduling/20260626-native-support-for-ai-agent-sandbox-scheduling.md

 - Define the conversion protocol from Non-Pod sandboxes to accounting-only Reservations.
 - Complete the minimum loop for sandbox creation, scheduling or resource accounting, startup, exit, and release.
 - Introduce a dedicated sandbox scheduling framework to support efficient sandbox scheduling.
-- Define a reproducible benchmark profile, use sustained bind throughput of 5k sandboxes/s on 1000 fake nodes as the first-stage target, and use later benchmarks to evaluate long-term targets such as 10k+ sandboxes/s or higher.
+- Define a reproducible benchmark profile, use sustained bind throughput of 2k sandboxes/s on 1000 fake nodes as the first-stage target, and use later benchmarks to drive toward a 5k sandboxes/s long-term target.

 ### Non-Goals/Future Work